Dealing With Infidelity

 - To repair and rebuild the relationship in a meaningful way.

-Whatever your questions and your specific situation, there is no need to struggle on your own.
+Whatever your questions and your specific situation, please know that recovery is possible and that you can reach out for counsel and assistance.
 We invite you to call to our office at 780-991-5117 and get your questions answered or make an appointment.